anshjoseph/felics-ae-ascon/documentation/setup.md

 benchmarks on 64-bit PCs.

 CPU frequency scaling can cause jitter when measuring execution cycles.
-To counter that, FELICS-AE attempts to set the cpu-freq governor to "performance" when running benchmarks on PC, so that the frequency remains constant (and maximum) during measurements.
+To counter that, FELICS-AE attempts to set the CPUFreq governor to "performance" when running benchmarks on PC, so that the frequency remains constant (and maximum) during measurements.

-To do so, FELICS-AE attempts to run the command cpufreq-set, which can be found in the cpufrequtils package.
-FELICS-AE will not fail and will merely warn if the command is not found.
+To do so, FELICS-AE tries to run the `cpupower frequency-set` command, which requires root privileges.
+Suitable entries must be added to the `sudoers` policy; e.g. in `/etc/sudoers.d/allow-cpu-governor`:

-Setting the CPU governor requires root privileges, therefore FELICS-AE runs cpufreq-set with sudo.
-To allow the command to succeed without entering a password, create a new sudoers file, e.g. /etc/sudoers.d/cpu-governor:

-    USERNAME  ALL = NOPASSWD: /usr/bin/cpufreq-set -c [0-9] -g powersave,\
+    USERNAME  ALL = NOPASSWD: \
+        /usr/bin/cpupower -c [0-9] frequency-set -g powersave,\
+        /usr/bin/cpupower -c [0-9] frequency-set -g schedutil,\
-                              /usr/bin/cpufreq-set -c [0-9] -g performance
+        /usr/bin/cpupower -c [0-9] frequency-set -g performance

 Replace `USERNAME` with your actual identifier.

+FELICS-AE will not abort and will merely warn if the command is not found or fails.

+### Container setup

 If you run FELICS-AE in a Docker container, you will also need to pass `--privileged` to `docker-create(1)` or `docker-run(1)`.

+Note that `cpupower` must have been compiled for the *host* kernel, which might not be included in the guest distribution.
+The script `scripts/docker/fixup-cpupower.sh` downloads, compiles and installs the correct version of `cpupower` inside the container.

 2 - Configuring FELICS-AE
 =========================